-The establishment, promotion and operation of gaming provided that such gaming be regulated and controlled by the Tribe law and the Tribal-State Compact, and that the proceeds of such ga the purposes of the tribal government pursuant to tribal law and th for hereunder is authorized by State law, and when operated in federal law and the Tribal-State Compact, such gaming will be conof all residents of the Reservation.
+The establishment, promotion and operation of gaming is necessary and desirable, provided that such gaming be regulated and controlled by the Tribe pursuant to tribal and federal law and the Tribal-State Compact, and that the proceeds of such gaming be used exclusively for the purposes of the tribal government pursuant to tribal law and the IGRA.
+Gaming provided for hereunder is authorized by State law, and when operated in accordance with tribal and federal law and the Tribal-State Compact, such gaming will be conducive to the general welfare of all residents of the Reservation.